oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-email-subscriptions-to-get-the-reports-you-need-in-your-inbox/rule.md

 ---

 Pro users can quickly subscribe to emails of the report pages that matter most.
-Once subscribed, Power BI will regularly send screenshots of the report page directly to your inbox.​
+Once subscribed, Power BI will regularly send screenshots of the report page directly to your inbox.

-​​
-Figure: Many people love getting reports in their inbox monthly​​
+Figure: Many people love getting reports in their inbox monthly